QuantumSpectre/CommissionManager/README.md

 1. Clone the repo to your computer
 2. Double click StartComManager.bat to run the applications
+3. This will open 3 windows, do not close them!
-3. Log in using the credentials "example@email.com" and "SecurePassword"
+4. Log into the GUI using the credentials "example@email.com" and "SecurePassword"
-4. Manage your commissions!
+5. Manage your commissions!

 WARNING!
 There is a bug that occurs when registering a new user you cannot immediately create a commission or the application will crash.
 You must exit the application and log in first.
 This is being actively researched.